TabularEditor/TabularEditorDocs/te3/features/csharp-scripts.md

 ![Dragging and dropping an object into the C# script editor](~/images/drag-object-to-script.gif)

 Please refer to the [TOM documentation](https://msdn.microsoft.com/en-us/library/microsoft.analysisservices.tabular.model.aspx) for an overview of which properties exist on the Model and its descendant objects.
-Additionally, refer to ***Appendix A*** for a complete listing of the properties and methods exposed by the wrapper object.
+Additionally, refer to <xref:api-index> for a complete listing of the properties and methods exposed by the wrapper object.

 ## Working with the **Selected** object
 Being able to explicitly refer to any object in the Tabular Model is great for some workflows, but sometimes you want to cherry pick objects from the explorer tree, and then execute a script against only the selected objects.
 This is where the `Selected` object comes in handy.